bennieboj/BlishHud-Mounts/README.md

 In version 1.3.3 we handled unmounting in the following way:

  - We detect if the player is mounted (this is hard coded).
- - We dismount using any configured mount.
+ - We dismount using the action of the active mount.

 In version 1.4.0 we handle unmounting in the following way: